-Students who intend to graduate from and participate in a commencement ceremony at APU must complete an Undergraduate Graduation Application (PDF) and submit it to One Stop at least six months prior to their intended commencement.
+Students who intend to graduate from and participate in a commencement ceremony at APU must complete a Graduation Application and submit it to One Stop at least six months prior to their intended commencement.
 The deadline for turning in the form is posted on the academic calendar, and falls within the semester before the student’s last semester.

 - Pick up a Graduation Application form from One Stop and fill it out.